acha11/doomviewer/src/readme.md

 ## Todo

-* Spawn at correct height and look angle
-* Stick to floor
 * Skybox
 * Accelerating movement
 * Correctly handle transparent textures like those to the player's left (near the chainsaw) at the start of Doom 2 MAP01